eliottvincent/bay/index.md

 ---

 <p>
   Hey everyone, I'm Yaro!
 I live in Austin, TX, and I'm the founder of Veritas, an AI prospecting platform for financial advisors designed to supercharge growth.
-I transitioned from engineering to quant work, driven by a strong passion for building algorithms and utilizing AI.
+In 2021, I transitioned from engineering to quant finance, driven by a strong passion for building algorithms, stochasting modeling and AI applications.
 I hold an MEng in Aerospace and Aeronautics from Imperial College London and an MSc in Financial Mathematics from the University of Chicago.
 Until May 2024, I worked at Dimensional Fund Advisors on the strategy research desk before deciding to start my own venture.
 </p>

 <p>